Presidential Service Corps Scholarships

 The epitome of our core values in action, the PSC/Bonner Leaders are a distinguished group of students who live, learn, and work together, devoting themselves to responsible citizenship and inspiring others to do the same.

-The PSC/Bonner Leader application process for Fall 2015 will open in December 2014.
+The PSC/Bonner Leader application process for Fall 2015 is now open:

-- Interested students submit an Undergraduate Application and receive acceptance into Widener University.
+- Submit an Undergraduate Application and receive acceptance into Widener University.

 - Once identified as the top 10% of possible PSC/Bonner Leader candidates, qualified accepted students receive an invitation from Widener University to submit a PSC/Bonner Leader application.